 Job outlook is a forecast of the change in the number of people employed in a particular occupation over a set period, for example, two years, five years or ten years.
 Economists at the Bureau of Labor Statistics (BLS), a division of the United States Department of Labor, predict whether—and by how much—the rate of employment will increase or decrease between a base year and a target year.
 The BLS publishes this information for hundreds of occupations in the Occupational Outlook Handbook and updates it every two years.

-The BLS compares an occupation's projected employment change, usually over a 10-year period, to the average projected change in employment for all occupations combined over the same period.
-They describe an occupation's projected job outlook by saying it will:
+The BLS compares an occupation's projected employment change, usually over 10 years, to the average projected change in employment for all occupations over the same period.
+They describe a career's projected job outlook by saying it will:

 Limitations of Job Outlook Figures

-While it is important to find out whether an occupation has a positive outlook, this projection alone does not give you all the information you need to know about your chances of finding a job in the future.
-You need to look at job prospects too.
-The economists who estimate employment growth also compare the number of job seekers with the number of job openings to determine job prospects.
-Although the BLS may project that an occupation will grow much faster than average over the next 10 years, the number of available jobs may be few.
+While it is important to find out whether an occupation has a positive job outlook, this projection alone does not give you all the required information to know about your chances of finding future employment.
+Look at job prospects as well.
+The same economists who estimate employment growth also compare the number of job seekers with the number of job openings to determine job prospects.
+Although the BLS may project employment in a particular occupation will grow much faster than average over the next 10 years, the number of available jobs may be few.
 One reason may be that some fields don't employ many people.
-Even if economists expect high growth, it may not translate into a significant number of opportunities for those hoping to get into a field or industry.
+Even if economists expect high growth, it may not translate into a significant number of opportunities for those hoping to enter a field or industry.

 Another important thing to keep in mind is that, despite economists' ability to make educated predictions, job outlook and prospects can change unexpectedly.
 Employment growth can slow down, and it can speed up, due to the influence of a variety of factors.
 For example, if more job candidates are available than there are job openings, it will be harder to find work.
 Likewise, when there are fewer qualified applicants, it will be easier to get hired.
 Additionally, a downturn or upturn in an industry will change the outlook.